johnnovak/nim-raytracer/README.md

 # nim-raytracer

-Writing a fully-featured raytracer from the groud up in Nim
+Writing a fully-featured raytracer from the ground up in Nim.